Compare Cost of Living Between Two Metros

 Start with the headline figure.
 The all-items RPP is the BEA's composite measure of price level for the metro, indexed to a national average of 100.
 You can find it on the BEA website under Regional Economic Accounts or, more conveniently, on individual metro pages on PlainCost.

-For our example, recent BEA releases place Cleveland's all-items RPP near 91 and the New York-Newark-Jersey City metro near 122.
-The first signal: New York is on the order of 34% more expensive overall than Cleveland.
+For our example, the current BEA release places Cleveland's all-items RPP at 93.9 and the New York-Newark-Jersey City metro at 112.6.
+The first signal: New York is on the order of 20% more expensive overall than Cleveland.

 That headline is suggestive but coarse.
 It assumes your spending pattern matches the BEA's national average weighting.
 Real households are not average, a family with young children spends more on rent and childcare than the average household; a young couple in a walkable neighborhood may spend less on transportation.
 Step 1 gives you the starting line, not the finish.